PowerDNS/pdns/CONTRIBUTING.md

 * Observed behavior: what actually happened when following the steps?
 * Relevant logs: Please use code blocks (\`\`\`) to format console output, logs, and code as it's very hard to read otherwise.

+We provide convenient templates that make it easy to not forget any of these steps.

 If you have already looked deeper into the problem, provide what you found as well.

 # Filing a Pull Request
 Code contributions are sent as a pull request on [GitHub](https://github.com/PowerDNS/pdns/pulls).
-By submitting a Pull Request you agree to your code become GPLv2 licensed.
+By submitting a Pull Request you agree to your code becoming GPLv2 licensed.

 ## Pull Request Guidelines
 A pull request, at the least, should have: